dmfay/massive-js/README.md

 }).then(test => {...});
 ```

-Last bit of housekeeping: `alice` still doesn't have a role, however, and we may have added more users without roles as well.
+Last bit of housekeeping: `alice` still doesn't have a role, and we may have added more users without roles as well.
 Let's perform a bulk update to ensure that we're giving people the right access levels:

 ```javascript
 db.auth.users.update({